 James Lowell Adams was born in 1943 in Philadelphia, PA.
-His father, an artist, musician, and band leader, was one of the youngest members of King Oliver’s Creole Jazz Band and went on to form his own orchestra, "Jimmy Adams and his Continentals".
-For a few years, they were the toast of the town, sharing the stage with such greats as Count Basie, Louie Jordan and Fats Waller.
-Growing up among the tenement building canyons of Philadelphia, Jim Adams’ world was comprised of only pavement, bricks and sky, under the flight path of the local airport, and so the symbol of flight, of being free, translated into an insatiable desire to venture beyond his confines.
+His father—an artist, musician, and band leader—was one of the youngest members of King Oliver’s Creole Jazz Band and went on to form his own orchestra, "Jimmy Adams and his Continentals."
+For a few years they were the toast of the town, sharing the stage with greats such as Count Basie, Louie Jordan, and Fats Waller.
+Growing up amongst the tenement building canyons of Philadelphia, Adams’s world was comprised of pavement, bricks, and sky—all under the flight path of the local airport.
+Planes and flight came to signify freedom, translated into an insatiable desire to venture beyond his confines.

-Adams received his bachelor’s degree in Fine Arts from Temple University (1965) and his master’s degree from the University of Pennsylvania (1968).
-While in university he focused on printmaking, and it wasn’t until he discovered acrylic paints that his dream of becoming a painter soared and with it 20 years of paintings dealing with his passion for aviation and flight—today considered a seminal body of work in the artist’s career.
+Adams received his bachelor’s degree in Fine Arts from Temple University (1965) and his master’s degree from the University of Pennsylvania (1968) and during this time he focused primarily on printmaking.
+A few years later Adams discovered acrylic paints and his dream of becoming a painter began to soar and with it 20 years of paintings dealing with his passion for aviation and flight—today considered a seminal body of work in the artist’s career.
 Adams began his teaching career while in graduate school at the Fleisher Memorial Art School and as a lecturer for the Print Club of Philadelphia.
-He also taught in California at Cal State Long Beach and the Laguna Beach School of Art and Design.
-In 1970, after a short time in Vancouver, he settled in Surrey, BC, with his wife and took up a position in the Fine Arts Department at Douglas/Kwantlen University College, where he taught until his retirement in 2000.
+He later taught at California State University, Long Beach and the Laguna Beach School of Art and Design.
+In 1970, after a brief time in Vancouver, he settled in Surrey, BC, with his wife and took up a position in the Fine Arts Department at Douglas/Kwantlen University College, where he taught until his retirement in 2000.

-At age 76, Jim Adams is an accomplished artist, an advocate for the visual arts, a Surrey Civic Treasure laureate, and a member of two public art advisory panels.
-He is included in “Black in Canada” and the “Canadian Who’s Who.”
+At age 77, Jim Adams is an accomplished artist, an advocate for the visual arts, a Surrey Civic Treasure laureate, and a member of two public art advisory panels.
+He has been included in “Black in Canada” and the “Canadian Who’s Who.”